If you caught our blog post from a few months back, you’ll know that construction is “the place to be” these days.

 - Construction Manager: This job is a good fit for a hard worker, as construction managers are responsible for planning, budgeting, and overseeing a project from start to finish.
 If you like to manage others and complete projects from initial build to completion, you’ll enjoy being a construction manager.
 It’s a good idea to work on a bachelor’s degree in construction management, architecture, or engineering if you’re one of the nearly 80,000 new managers expected to enter the field.

 - Plumber: Although you might not associate this important job with the construction industry, they’re absolutely vital to the building of a new home.
-They install, inspect, and repair pipes and fixtures that carry water, steam, air, and gas.
-Becoming a plumber requires a certain amount of physical strength, stamina, and ability to work in a variety of environments, and there’s some serious compensation available for those who are trained to do the job right.
+They install, inspect, and repair pipes and fixtures that carry water, steam, air, and gas. a certain amount of physical strength, stamina, and ability to work in a variety of environments, and there’s some serious compensation available for those who are trained to do the job right.

 - Construction Worker: General construction work is great for those who enjoy moving around and experiencing variety in when and where they’re working.
 From digging tunnels underground to repairing highways or constructing skyscrapers, construction workers experience a great deal of change on a day-to-day basis.
 By 2022, there will be 259,800 new positions in construction.